hpcn-uam/Limago/README.md

 ## Citation
-If you use [Limago](https://ieeexplore.ieee.org/document/8891991), the [TCP/IP stack](https://github.com/hpcn-uam/100G-fpga-network-stack-core) or the [checksum computation](https://github.com/hpcn-uam/efficient_checksum-offload-engine) in your project please cite one of the following papers and/or link to the github project:
+If you use [Limago](https://ieeexplore.ieee.org/document/8891991), the [TCP/IP stack](https://github.com/hpcn-uam/100G-fpga-network-stack-core) or the [checksum computation](https://github.com/hpcn-uam/efficient_checksum-offload-engine) in your project please cite one of the following papers accordingly and/or link to the GitHub repository:

 ```
 @inproceedings{sutter2018fpga,